-We'll tell you where to find Search Funnels reports and what they can tell you below.
+We'll tell you where to find Attribution reports and what they can tell you below.

 Show me how

-- Click the Tools tab in your AdWords account and select "Conversions".
+- Click the Tools tab in your AdWords account, and select Attribution.

 - There you'll see data that you can add to your data table.
-Select the boxes of data that you'd like to include.
+Select the data that you'd like to include.

 Reports and data

-Besides the Overview and Top Conversions report that you'll see on the Search Funnels page, you'll also find several more detailed types of reports.
+Besides the Overview and Top Conversions report you'll see in the Attribution section, you'll also find several more detailed types of reports.
 These include: